Today marks the 62nd anniversary of the UK's worst ever nuclear disaster. As time moves forward, so does the project to decommission the pile chimney.

 To enable this, we had to build a tower crane.
 This is a familiar site on construction sites and in city centres around the world.
-But we’d never used one on the Sellafield site.
+But we’d never used one on in such a congested and sensitive area of the Sellafield site.

 This meant that much work went into making sure that this was a safe and suitable option for a congested nuclear site.
 We have worked with supply chain partners, who more familiar with this kind of work.

 The team had to overcome challenges relating to logistics and infrastructure, as well as ensuring the crane could be piled into the ground and affixed to the chimney stack to ensure it stays in place.

 Following the completion of this work and all appropriate safety checks and assessments, the first block was moved in December 2018.

 Since then, progress has been swift, and more than 100 blocks and around 7 metres have been removed from the top of the stack – forever changing the Sellafield skyline.

 Each metre of height removed from the stack generates around 100 tonnes of concrete waste.
 When they’ve been analysed, blocks are transferred to the bagging station where another crane is used to manoeuvre them ready for transport to interim storage.